-Also worthwhile in Yountville is Bistro Jeanty, a classic French bistro with tasty fare and a cozy ambiance, and for Italian, Bottega, from celebrity Chef Michael Chiarello, which lures with housemade pastas and hearty yet elevated poultry and beef dishes.
+Also worthwhile in Yountville is Bistro Jeanty, a classic French bistro with tasty fare and a cozy ambiance, as well as Bottega, the Italian restaurant from celebrity Chef Michael Chiarello, which lures with housemade pastas and hearty yet elevated poultry and beef dishes.

 To indulge in some pampering in Napa Valley, look no further than the quaint town of Calistoga, where relaxing spas and soothing mineral pools have what you need to feel rested and rejuvenated.
 At Dr. Wilkinson’s Backyard Resort & Mineral Springs, there are eight new mineral baths and three mineral-rich pools to enjoy before or after a spa treatment, or you can stay at the luxurious Solage Calistoga to experience mud treatments, a geothermal pool, and mineral bath rituals at their 20,000-square-foot spa.